 Family-run hotel in the town centre with spacious, comfortable rooms.Website

 There are more options in Gratallops if you don’t fancy the options above.
 Cal Joanet (pictured right) is a charming village house for your sole, private use, and Hostal Elvira is a friendly and recently refurbished hostal.
 For both these options breakfast is included at Clos Figueras.

 In Barcelona the choice of hotel is endless and you can always book your own, but we have found a nice little B&B near the Placa Catalunya which we can book for you – the 5 Rooms

-Total 7 nights in double/twin room, all breakfasts, 2 picnics and 4 evening meals.
-Lift to start of walk on Day 2, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Total 7 nights in double/twin room, all breakfasts, 5 picnics and 4 evening meals.
+Lift from L’Espluga de Francoli station to your first hotel, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.